Remembering the Irish revolutionary Michael Collins with a selection of quotes about and rousing words spoken by "The Big Fella."

-Michael Collins, Ireland's beloved revolutionary hero who helped to shepherd the Irish people through the War of Independence and the Anglo-Irish treaty, was assassinated 97 years ago at Béal na Bláth in County Cork.
+Michael Collins, Ireland's beloved revolutionary hero who helped to shepherd the Irish people through the War of Independence and the Anglo-Irish treaty, was assassinated on August 22, 1922, at Béal na Bláth in County Cork.

 -From a file in Dublin Castle that Collins himself found.